marijnh/Eloquent-JavaScript/13_browser.md

 ## The Web

-The _((World Wide Web))_ (not to be confused with the ((Internet)) as a whole) is a set of ((protocol))s and formats that allow us to visit web pages in a browser.
+The _((World Wide Web))_ (not to be confused with the ((internet)) as a whole) is a set of ((protocol))s and formats that allow us to visit web pages in a browser.
 "Web" refers to the fact that such pages can easily link to each other, thus connecting into a huge ((mesh)) that users can move through.

-To become part of the Web, all you need to do is connect a machine to the ((Internet)) and have it listen on port 80 with the ((HTTP)) protocol so that other computers can ask it for documents.
+To become part of the web, all you need to do is connect a machine to the ((internet)) and have it listen on port 80 with the ((HTTP)) protocol so that other computers can ask it for documents.

 {{index URL}}

 {{indexsee "Uniform Resource Locator", URL}}

-Each ((document)) on the Web is named by a _Uniform Resource Locator_ (URL), which looks something like this:
+Each ((document)) on the web is named by a _Uniform Resource Locator_ (URL), which looks something like this:

 ```{lang: null}
   http://eloquentjavascript.net/13_browser.html